 The Noncount Noun

-Recognize a noncount noun when you see one.
+Recognize a noncount noun when you find one.

 Nouns name people, places, and things.
-Many nouns have both a singular and plural form: a surfer/surfers, a restaurant/restaurants, a pickle/pickles.
-Some nouns, however, have only a singular form; you cannot add a number to the front or an s to the end of these words.
+Many nouns have both a singular and a plural form: a surfer/surfers, a restaurant/restaurants, a pickle/pickles.
+Some nouns, however, have only a singular form; you cannot add a number before or an s to the end of these words.
 This group of nouns is called noncount.

 After two months of rainstorms, Fred carries his umbrella everywhere in anticipation of more bad weather.